vindastar/Android_HCE_Emulate_A_CreditCard/README.md

 It is recommended to use this app for your first steps as this is an EMV/Credit Card Reader application that is acting like a real POS terminal.
-Of course - if you should have an own POS terminal feel free to use the app.
+Of course - if you should have an own POS terminal feel free to use it instead of the app.
 But please be aware: the final app won't allow to make payments as a lot of steps are missing.
 It is unpredictable how a business terminal act's on my emulated Credit Card.

 ## These are the three steps to create a HCE Credit Card emulator

-### 1 Setup an activity with just a MainActivity class
+### 1 Setup an application with just a MainActivity class (Activity)

 As the HCE Emulation is done in a background service we do not need much UI stuff.
-Create a service class (e.g. "HceCcEmulationService.java") that **extends HostApduService**.
+Additionally create a service class (e.g. "HceCcEmulationService.java") that **extends HostApduService**.
 See the HCE Beginner tutorial how on to do so: https://medium.com/@androidcrypto/how-to-use-host-based-card-emulation-hce-in-android-a-beginner-tutorial-java-32974dd89529